Tony Meola: Early soccer career

 In 1991, Meola played for the Fort Lauderdale Strikers of the American Professional Soccer League.
 He shared the goal with Arnie Mausser.

 American football and acting

-Meola attempted to become a placekicker with NFL's New York Jets in July 1994 but didn't pass the try-outs and was cut.
+Meola attempted to become a placekicker with NFL's New York Jets in July 1994, was paid $29,000 signing bonus.

-Although Meola signed with the Buffalo Blizzard of the NPSL on December 14, 1994 for the 1994–95 indoor season and became the team's starting keeper, he left in mid-February 1995, as he had taken a lead role in the off-Broadway play Tony and Tina's Wedding and needed to join the cast.
+Although Meola signed with the Buffalo Blizzard of the NPSL on December 14, 1994, for the 1994–95 indoor season and became the team's starting keeper, he left in mid-February 1995, as he had taken a lead role in the off-Broadway play Tony and Tina's Wedding and needed to join the cast.

 United Soccer Leagues

 In February 1995, Meola joined the Long Island Rough Riders for its upcoming 1995 USISL season.
 That year the Rough Riders claimed the USISL championship.

-Metrostars
+MetroStars

 Meola spent three weeks in February 1996 training with Italian club Parma.
 Upon the creation of Major League Soccer, he was allocated to the NY/NJ MetroStars, for whom he played between 1996 and 1998, starting almost every game.
 During his time with the MetroStars, he set a league record with nine shutouts in 1996.
 He did not win the MLS Goalkeeper of the Year Award, however; the honor went to Mark Dodd.